FlyWheel Consultancy

 An AI agent swarm covering those same functions costs $15-25K per month.
 It operates 24/7.
 It never takes PTO.
 It gets smarter every month instead of hitting a performance plateau at month six.

-This is not a futuristic pitch.
-This is math that CFOs are running right now.
+This isn't a futuristic pitch.
+It's math that CFOs are running right now.

 Three Patterns Emerging in Early 2026

-After consulting with 400+ B2B companies, three patterns define the companies getting real value from agents this year:
+After consulting with hundreds of B2B companies across every vertical, three patterns define the ones getting real value from agents this year:

 1. They deploy systems, not tools